 Stained glass, artist unknown

-John holds the Ecce Agnus Dei-banner and points to himself.
+John holds the Ecce Agnus Dei-banner and points to himself: he is the Lamb of God!

 Simone Cantarini, 17th century